 CRF

-CRF is a membership organisation that provides private and public organisations with a professional network, members-only content, events, and training to improve individual and organisational performance.
-CRF‘s goal is to be valued for excellence, rigor, relationship building, and providing an independent view which, together, lead to measurable improvement in members’ performance.
+CRF is a membership organization that provides private and public organizations with a professional network, membership content, events and training to improve individual and organizational performance.
+CRF’s goal is to be associated with good, solid, relationship building and to provide an independent view that together lead to measurable improvement in member performance.

 Migration

-CRF’s member experience was originally very much driven by in-person events, training, and networking with a supporting digital experience.
-The maturing digital value proposition was blocked by the inflexibility of the old site.
-One of the things the CRF team wanted to introduce was ‘Communities’ where members with common interests could find each other and interact online much as they do at in-person events.
+The CRF membership experience was initially driven very much by in-person events, training and networking with a digital platform as support.
+The maturing digital value proposition was hindered by an outdated, inflexible website.
+One of the things the CRF team wanted to introduce was ‘Communities’ where members with common interests could find each other and interact online just as they do at in-person events.

-This meant the need for stable integrations and a rehaul of the user experience with better content search and discovery.
+This created a need for stable integrations and a redesign of the user experience, with easier ways for users to find new content and improved search functionality.

 Focus on stability

-Membership sites always have more layers than one might imagine – as soon as you have a ‘logged out’ and ‘logged in’ state for site visitors, the number of different UX components and permutations increases significantly, leading to an overall higher complexity for the solution.
-We definitely saw that in this project, especially as the logged-in members’ user data is reasonably rich (being informed by the CRM as the master data) and used in multiple user journeys on-site, for example for pre-populating form fields when a logged in member wants to register for an event.
+Membership sites always have more layers than you can imagine – as soon as you have a ‘logged out’ and ‘logged in’ mode for visitors, the number of UX components and permutations increases significantly leading to an overall more complex solution.
+Something we clearly saw in this project, especially since the logged-in members’ user data is quite heavy (with information from the CRM as the base data) It is data that is used in multiple user journeys on the site, for example to fill in form fields when a logged-in member wants to register for an event.

-A key challenge was the overall UX of the site, in particular related content where we leveraged Bibblio which is a personalised related content engine.
-Content search and filtering were also important as the volume of the online content library grew and the taxonomy space became clearer.
-For this, we leveraged Search & Filter Pro to introduce a clear and simple faceted search experience.
+A key challenge was the overall UX of the website, especially for related content where we leveraged Bibblio, a customizable content engine for related content.
+Search and filtering was also important as the volume of the online library grew and categorization became clearer.
+For this, we leveraged Search & Filter Pro to introduce a clear, versatile and simple search experience.

-By using Gutenberg blocks, in addition to a richer page-building experience, we were also able to create stronger SEO.
+By using Gutenberg blocks, in addition to creating a more versatile page building experience, we were also able to improve search engine optimization.
 These things together gave CRF the opportunity for clearer value proposition communication.

 Optimizing user journeys to generate leads

-Something we saw a need for was the ability for ‘soft gating’ data capture as an alternative to the ‘hard gating’ associated with purely members-only content.
-As a relatively premium offering, the CRF team felt that there was likely an opportunity to understand their prospect pipeline better by using a data capture modality that was a much lower barrier to entry than a full ‘become a member’ user journey.
-This means more ways to capture data and generate leads.
+Something we saw a need for was the possibility of data collection via a soft paywall as an alternative to a hard paywall related to member content.
+As a premium offering, the CRF team felt there was likely to be an opportunity to understand their prospect pipeline better by using a data collection method that had a much lower barrier to entry than a hard paywall.
+This meant more ways to collect data and generate leads.